In this article, we'll guide you through the main steps of setting up your very own online workshops.

 You can now easily run through your workshop, test things out and check if everything is set up the way you envisioned.

-If you want to go back and check one of the steps, open the 'Manage' interface, and click 'Activate' on the step that you want to go to.
+If you want to go back and check one of the steps, open the 'Manage' interface, and click 'Go to step' on the step that you want to go to.

 Decided that you want to change the order of the steps?
 No problem.
 You can move steps between each another in the Admin Panel using the Reorder Steps button.
 Click on the icon, change the order of the steps, and click on the icon again to save the new order.